rabbitmq/rabbitmq-website/docs/amqp.md

 ## Version Negotiation

-RabbitMQ natively supports both AMQP 1.0 and AMQP 0.9.1 without requiring any additional plugins.
+RabbitMQ natively supports both AMQP 1.0 and AMQP 0.9.1 out of the box, without requiring any additional plugins.

-By default, RabbitMQ listens on port 5672, accepting connections for both AMQP 1.0 and AMQP 0.9.1.
+By default, RabbitMQ [listens on port](./networking#ports) 5672, accepting [connections](./connections) for both AMQP 1.0 and AMQP 0.9.1.

 After establishing a TCP or TLS connection and before sending any AMQP frames, the client sends a protocol header indicating whether it wants to use AMQP 1.0 or AMQP 0.9.1, as outlined in [Section 2.2 Version Negotiation](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transport-v1.0-os.html#section-version-negotiation).

 For AMQP 1.0 connections, RabbitMQ requires the use of Simple Authentication and Security Layer ([SASL](https://datatracker.ietf.org/doc/html/rfc4422)), as described in [Section 5.3 SASL](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-security-v1.0-os.html#section-sasl).